i-free-developer/MBADMB/6-WeChat-Logical/README.md

 👉 Our objective is to get these shop markers and inject them dynamically in the WeChat mini program **when the map page is loading** !
 This is an HTTP *GET* request....

-### Use WeChat's "WX.REQUEST"
+### 2. Use WeChat's "WX.REQUEST"

 WX.Request is an API provided by Tencent to make network HTTP calls.
-We will use it to *get* all markers data when the page loads.
+We will use it to *get* all markers data **when the page loads.**

 1. Locate the `onLoad: function ()` **in your map.js file**.
-Feel free to add some *console.log('test')* inside each part to test out the life cycle of your app..
+Feel free to add some *console.log('test')* inside each part to test out the life cycle of your app...

+Complete the next steps in the body of this function now.

-2. Set a variable with your API endpoint
+2. Set a variable with your API endpoint.
+Here it is:
 	`const endpoint = 'https://easy-mock.com/mock/5a641f8a0ea0400cac5a91df/tesla/stores'`

 3. We will need a pointer to the current page, in the form of a variable.
+Here you go:
 	`var page = this`

-	If you have time, [read about the this keyword here](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)
+	If you have time, [read about the 'this' keyword here](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)

 4. Create a **HTTP request** thanks to the **wx.request** API (👉 [documentation](https://www.w3schools.com/js/js_htmldom_eventlistener.asp))